aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspBomber.md

 - Over the course of 23.0 frames, the bomb moves to this enemy position + (-0.6, 3.2, -0.1)
 - Yield for 0.15 seconds
 - `Toss12` sound plays
-- Over the course of an amount of frames between 41.0 and 60.0 (the upper bound is 50.0 instead), the bomb moves to `partymiddle` via a BeizierCurve3 with a ymax of the total amount of frames / 10.0 + 2.
+- Over the course of an amount of frames between 41.0 and 61.0 (the upper bound is 51.0 instead if hardmode is true), the bomb moves to `partymiddle` via a BeizierCurve3 with a ymax of the total amount of frames / 10.0 + 2.
 Before each frame yield, the z angle of the bomb increases by 20.0
 - `Explosion` sound plays
 - Different effects happens depending on the bomb type (except for `BurlyBomb` where no effects happen):
     - `SpicyBomb`: